leif-mw/leif-mw/README.md

 - Logic programming with OCaml
 - Computer graphics in OpenGL

-📚 The courses I'm currently taking are:
+📚 My current courses are:
 ---
 - COMP 557 Fundamentals of Computer Graphics
 - COMP 330 Theory of Computation